 Perotti, Brevis commemoratio vitae M. Valerii Martialis

-In the Middle Ages Martial's epigrams had been known only through florilegia.
-This (as well as the confusion with his imitator Godfrey of Winchester) prevented the establishing of an accessus-tradition, and biographical information about Martial was scarce.
-It was only in the 1470s that reliable biographies were written, first by Giorgio Merula (1471/3) and then in the ambience of the Roman academy by Domizio Calderini and Niccolò Perotti (see Hausmann 1980, 260-71).
+In the Middle Ages Martial's epigrams were known only through florilegia.
+This (as well as the confusion of Martial with his imitator Godfrey of Winchester) prevented the establishing of an accessus-tradition, and biographical information about Martial was scarce.
+Reliable biographies were only written in the 1470s, first by Giorgio Merula (1471/3) and then in the ambiente of the Roman academy by Domizio Calderini and Niccolò Perotti (see Hausmann 1980, 260-71).

 Perotti composed the Life of Martial for the Cornu copiae, c.
-1478; for some material he had mined Domizio Calderini's Life, published with his commentary on Martial in Rome in 1474.
-While Calderini has amassed an impressive amount of material, Perotti's life stands out for its coherence and analytical clarity.
-Perotti had had an interest in Martial from his youth, and later collaborated with Pomponio, who shared his enthusiasm for the Flavian poets (see Pade forthcoming (1)).
+1478; for some material he mined Domizio Calderini's Life, published with the latter's commentary on Martial in Rome in 1474.
+While Calderini impresses with a massive amount of material, Perotti's Life stands out for its coherence and analytical clarity.
+Perotti had had an interest in Martial from his youth, and later collaborated with Pomponio, who shared his enthusiasm for the Flavian poets (see Pade 2015).
 In Perotti's earlier commentary on Martial (in a Martial-ms. copied by Perotti in his youth, now BAV Vat. lat.
 6848) there is no Life; it does, however, contain the important letter of Pliny the Younger concerning the death of Martial (epist.
 3, 21; see note 13 below).

 Perotti distances himself from Calderini on a number of important points, such as the characteristics of epigrammatic poetry as opposed to satire; he revalues the poet's notorious flattery towards Domitian as an attempt to modify his behaviour, and sees the crass obscenities as an adequate tool for critizising the vices of his times.
 The role of Pliny undergoes subtle modifications.
-Whereas the Pliny of the letter is a condescending and dismissive patron of writers, Perotti's Pliny is a learned friend of the poet and - just as Martial and other poets mentioned in the same context - a member of the res publica litterarum.
+Whereas the Pliny of the Roman's own letter appears to us as a condescending and dismissive patron of writers, Perotti's Pliny is a learned friend of the poet and - just as Martial and other poets mentioned in the same context - a member of the res publica litterarum.

-The Life is in some ways a tribute to the approach to the Silver Latin poets that Perotti and Pomponio had developed together in the previous decennium, and which in the meanwhile had become standard: refutation of the mistakes of medieval sources (and generally anything smacking of medieval culture), adept use of the classical sources available, esp. of whatever autobiographical information could be gleaned from the poems themselves.
+The Life reflects the approach to the Silver Latin poets that Perotti and Pomponio had developed together in the preceding decennium, which in the meanwhile had become standard: refutation of the mistakes of medieval sources (and generally rejection of anything smacking of medieval culture), adept use of the classical sources available, esp. of whatever autobiographical information could be gleaned from the poems themselves.
 There is, however, no trace of the anti-Servian stance which Leto developed after the discovery of (pseudo)Probus, although Perotti surely was aware of and elsewhere via Pomponio may have profited from the new text (see Abbamonte 2012, 125-170).

 The piece shows the characteristic orthography of Perotti (although the possibility of interference by the scribe of the Urbinas must be kept in mind):

-In many of these cases it is easy to see a vague influence of the volgare (with Plynius as a hypercorrection), even though Perotti always rationalizes his choices with a more or less plausible explanation.
-Even the word order monere simpliciter principes, which is not particularly felicitous because the postposition of the adverb, may reflect vernacular influence (Perotti's source, Servius in Aen.
+In many of these cases we may discern a fleeting influence of the volgare (with Plynius as a hypercorrection), even though Perotti always rationalizes his choices with a more or less plausible explanation.
+Also the word order monere simpliciter principes, which is not particularly felicitous because of the postposition of the adverb, may reflect vernacular influence (Perotti's source, Servius in Aen.
 10, 608, has simpliciter in anteposition, see note 6 below).

 The Life is transmitted in BAV Vrb. lat.
-301, the dedication copy of the Cornu copiae to the duke of Urbino, Federico of Montefeltro; the numerous imprints contain a certain amount of misprints, but no significant variants (discussion of the Vita in the early prints in Pade forthcoming (3)).
-The Urbinas ms. is written by an as yet unidentified scribe; the marginalia in our text are in Perotti's hand, who also corrected the text.
-The edition follows the Urbinas that has been recollated; where its texts diverges from Charlet's edition, I have given the reading of the Urbinas.
+301, the dedication copy of the Cornu copiae to the duke of Urbino, Federico of Montefeltro; the numerous imprints contain a certain amount of misprints, but no significant variants (discussion of the Vita in the early prints in Pade 2014b).
+The Urbinas ms. is written by an as yet unidentified scribe; the marginalia in our text are in Perotti's hand, who also corrected the text itself.
+The Urbinas has been recollated for this edition; where its texts diverges from Charlet's edition, I have given the reading of the Urbinas.
 Except for the use of capitals (which cannot always be recognized with certainty), u/v, and punctuation, I have maintained the orthography of the Urbinas.
 Information about variant readings of the printed editions can be found in the apparatus criticus of Charlet's edition.
 For reasons of convenience the chapter numbering is the same.
-The Life is discussed in Ramminger, forthcoming.
+The Life is discussed in Ramminger 2015.

-Single and double superscript letters refer to the notabilia (which follow the Latin text), superscript numbers to the notes.
+Single and double superscript letters refer to the notabilia in the Urbinas (which here follow the Latin text), superscript numbers to the notes.

 brevis commemoratio vitae m. valerii martialis